c-haisten/c2c_summit/c2c-summit-lab-guide.md

 #### Modeleing Application Behavior

-1. Begin by clicking on the forensic microscope underneath the **Runtime** tab,
+1. Begin by clicking on the forensic microscope underneath the **Runtime** tab.

+PLACEHOLDER FOR SCREENSHOT - Foresnic Model

 2. Here you can see all the events displayed.
 Let’s take a deeper look at these events to get some details and see what has been happening with our bank-of-anthos-frontend.